vangarcciaa/dsci510_fall2025_final_project/README.md

 CENSUS_API_KEY=your_key_here

 - _describe what special python packages you have used_
-The packages you'll need are located in the 'requirements.txt' file: pip install -r requirements.txt
+The packages you'll need are located in the 'requirements.txt' file:

-LIST:
-requests (to call the ACS API) os time numpy pandas seaborn requests geopandas python-dotenv statsmodels.api matplotlib.pyplot from io import BytesIO from dotenv import load_dotenv
+-  pip install -r requirements.txt

 Instructions:
 - Install all required packages: pip install -r requirements.txt